larkiny/starlight-github-loader/packages/astro-github-loader/PROCESSING_FLOW.md

 1. Enable debug logging: `logLevel: 'debug'`
 2. Check `[normalizePath]` debug messages to see path resolution
 3. Verify your `sourceToTargetMap` includes the expected paths
-4. Check if global mappings are interfering with path resolution
+4. Check if global link mappings are interfering with path resolution

 **Example Debug Output**:
 ```